Ya'akov Katz (politician born 1951): Settler leader

+Pedagogic and media career

+Katz founded the Beit-El Yeshiva Center, an educational center comprising myriad institutions with over 1,200 students: the Beit El Yeshiva and Kollel, Teachers' College, Har Brakha Hesder Yeshiva, Bnei Tzvi Yeshiva High School, Ra'aya Academy for Young Women (high school), Beit El Pre-Military Academy, as well as Arutz Sheva.

-In 1987, Katz bought an oceangoing vessel upon which to set up a radio station, Arutz Sheva (Channel 7), as an alternative station with a national religious orientation.
+In 1987 Katz bought an oceangoing vessel upon which to set up a radio station, Arutz Sheva (Channel 7), as an alternative station with a national religious orientation.
 The station never received a license to broadcast.
-After the station was shut down, in 2002, he founded the weekly Israeli newspaper BeSheva.
+After the station was shut down in 2002, he founded the weekly Israeli newspaper BeSheva.

-In 2003, he was convicted of operating an illegal radio station, and on two counts of perjury for having lied about the location of the broadcasts.
-In 2006, President Moshe Katsav pardoned him.
+In 2003 he was convicted of operating an illegal radio station, and on two counts of perjury for having lied about the location of the broadcasts.
+In 2006 president Moshe Katsav pardoned him.

 Political career

 In December 2008, Katz became chairman of the National Union alliance.
 In the 2009 elections, the party won four seats, and Katz entered the Knesset.

-Katz pledges to rebuild sovereign Jewish Gaza.

 In a March 2010 proposal to curb illegal immigration and the increase of illegal work aliens, Katz has suggested that a "special town" be created in southern Israel that would be "less convenient and glamorous" then the currently attractive city of Tel Aviv.

 He was the first MK to propose a Yom HaAliyah.
 It would later be passed as law and established as the fifth Israeli Secular Israeli holiday.

-Katz did not contest the 2013 elections, and consequently lost his Knesset seat.